 About the project

-We've won.
-The European Commission and Europa Nostra, the leading European heritage network, announced: RomArchive - Digital Archive of the Roma is awarded the prestigious European Heritage Award / Europa Nostra Awards 2019 for its outstanding work of the digitisation of art and culture of Sinti and Roma!
+We've won!
+The European Commission and Europa Nostra, the leading European heritage network, announced: RomArchive – Digital Archive of the Roma is awarded the Grand Prix of the prestigious European Heritage Award / Europa Nostra Awards 2019 for its outstanding work of the digitisation of art and culture of Sinti and Roma!

-The Documentation and Cultural Centre of German Sinti and Roma is the new and long-term host of RomArchive.
-From summer 2019, the new institution will be responsible for the development and content of the website.
+The Documentation and Cultural Centre of German Sinti and Roma is the long-term host of RomArchive.
+From summer 2019, the institution is responsible for the development and content of the website.

 Selection of articles on the launch of RomArchive Available Online